ihsur7/pathfinder/process.md

 6. **Implement a non-voxel or mesh-based approach**: The current implementation of the pipeline path finder application uses a voxel-based approach to represent the 3D model.
 However, it would be interesting to explore other approaches such as mesh-based or point cloud-based representations.
 This would allow the application to handle more complex geometries and provide more accurate results.

+7. **Verify voxelisation accuracy**: Verify the accuracy of the voxelization process by loading a known 3D model, voxelizing it, and comparing the resulting voxel grid with the expected output.
+This would ensure that the voxelization process is working correctly and producing accurate results.

+8. **Explore resolution impact**: Test the impact of different voxelization resolutions on the pathfinding results and joint calculations.
+This will ensure the program behaves as expected for various resolution values.

-6. **Improve code to handle edge-cases**: The code can be further improved to handle edge-cases such as:
+9. **Improve code to handle edge-cases**: The code can be further improved to handle edge-cases such as:
     1. **File Loading**: The code loads an STL file for voxelization.
 Edge cases to consider here are:
         - The file loaded might not be an STL file or could be corrupt, causing unexpected behavior.
 Proper error handling and file format validation should be implemented.